-- Canadians are one of the most highly insured populations with 38% of adults having life insurance (2006).
-More recent numbers state 21 million Canadians own life insurance. - In the USA, the life settlement industry has grown from \$50 million in 1991 to \$39 billion in 2009 and is estimated to reach \$140 billion in 2015. - In the USA, the Life Insurance Settlement Association (LISA) states that American policy owners are paid more than \$7 million/day in life settlements. - More than quadrupling the value: A 2014 study, Testing for adverse selection in life settlements: The secondary market for life insurance policies, surveyed 9,002 life insurance policies with aggregate death benefits of \$24.14 billion purchased from their original owners between 2001 and 2011.
-The study states: - We found that by selling their policies in the secondary market, policy owners collectively received \$3.11 billion of value comprised of \$2.83 billion in cash and \$0.28 billion in the form of the expected present value of retained death benefits.
-This amounts to more than four times the \$0.77 billion cash surrender value they would have received had they surrendered their policies to their respective life insurance companies. - We estimate the average expected return to investors in our sample to be 12.5% per annum. - And [US] legislators have been further encouraging the development of the life settlement industry with bills such a first Medicaid life settlement law in Texas, which allows for proceeds of a life settlement to help fund long-term healthcare needs without barring individuals from enrolling in Medicaid.
-Therefore, life settlements may already have affected the market for life insurance and it has the legislative backing to increase its size in the near future.
+- Canadians are one of the most highly insured populations with 21 million having life insurance.11 - In the USA, the life settlement industry has grown from \$50 million in 1991 to \$39 billion in 2009 and is estimated to reach \$140 billion in 2015.
+12 - In the USA, the Life Insurance Settlement Association (LISA) states that American policy owners are paid more than \$7 million/day in life settlements.13 - "More than quadrupling the value:" A 2014 study, Testing for adverse selection in life settlements: The secondary market for life insurance policies, surveyed 9,002 life insurance policies with aggregate death benefits of \$24.14 billion purchased from their original owners between 2001 and 2011.14 The study states: - We found that by selling their policies in the secondary market, policy owners collectively received \$3.11 billion of value comprised of \$2.83 billion in cash and \$0.28 billion in the form of the expected present value of retained death benefits.
+This amounts to more than four times the \$0.77 billion cash surrender value they would have received had they surrendered their policies to their respective life insurance companies.15 - We estimate the average expected return to investors in our sample to be 12.5% per annum.
+16 - And [US] legislators have been further encouraging the development of the life settlement industry with bills such a first Medicaid life settlement law in Texas, which allows for proceeds of a life settlement to help fund long-term healthcare needs without barring individuals from enrolling in Medicaid.
+Therefore, life settlements may already have affected the market for life insurance and it has the legislative backing to increase its size in the near future.17 - More than 1 out of every 6 dollars of Americans' long-term savings is in permanent life insurance and retirement annuities.
+18 Canadian figures are not available at this time but if, on a per capita basis, the numbers are similar, then the significant funds